 What stands out: Partner Marketing sits within the partnerships team and has flexibility around budget.

 As part of the partnerships org, partner marketing has eyes only for partnerships.
 Other partner marketing teams often report to the marketing org and therefore must dedicate some of their time to “traditional” marketing initiatives.
-Vue says this gives their partner marketers the space they need to test what works and what doesn’t with a particular partner in order to hone in on what’s most effective — without being distracted.
+This gives Workato’s partner marketers the space they need to test what works and what doesn’t with a particular partner in order to hone in on what’s most effective — without being distracted.

-“Now that we have more partners and more partner managers we also have to put metrics around our marketing budget,” says Vue.
+“Now that we have more partners and more partner managers we also have to put metrics around our marketing budget,” says Mary Vue, previously the Senior Director of Business Development at Workato.
 “The question becomes, did this partner achieve the things they were supposed to achieve in comparison to other partners — and therefore the activity they’re requesting qualifies them to marketing development funds (MDF).”

 The Partnerships Org Chart at Airship